adamkovics/atmosphere/README.md

 __Summary__

-IPython notebooks describe examples of code used in the atmosphere package.
+Jupyter notebooks describe examples of code used in the atmosphere package.
 The atmospheric structure is based on observations by Cassini Huygens.
-Methane opacities (k-coefficients) calculated for VLT SINFONI spectral plate scale and resolution using line-by-line methods and the HITRAN2012 line list.
+Methane opacities (k-coefficients) calculated for various spectral plate scales (resolutions) using line-by-line methods and the HITRAN2012 line list.

 Description of the model published in: